 A board chairperson makes sure committee reports are on board meeting agendas and that key information is included in meeting packets.
 Every committee is responsible for reporting on its progress.
 Often the committee chairperson summarizes committee work, answers questions and presents recommendations.
 Board members discuss each committee's work and any recommendations put forward.
-They may are central to managing the many responsibilities of a successful board.
+They may of a successful board.
 In addition, committee activities help members develop professional skills and prepare them for future community leadership.